willhuff0/music_server/music_shared/docs/documentation.md

 ### Sessions

 Each time the server starts, it generates a new random key to use with Hmac.
-If this server was deployed for real, this key should be rotated at runtime, and destroyed properly so it doesn't sit in memory for too long waiting to be garbage collected.
-With that said, I'm sure there is plenty of other security vulnerabilities dotted around.
+If this server was deployed for real, this key should be rotated at runtime and destroyed properly so it doesn't sit in memory for too long waiting to be garbage collected.
+With that said, I'm sure there are plenty of other security vulnerabilities dotted around.

 ```dart
 final privateKey = generateSecureRandomKey(config.tokenKeyLength);
 ```

-The IdentityToken is analogous to a JWT (JSON Web Token).
-It is generated and signed by the server then stored on the client.
+The IdentityToken is analogous to a JWT (JSON Web Token), and is generated and signed by the server then stored on the client.
 On each API request, inside CustomHandlerAuthRequired, the tokens signature is verified to be authentic by comparing it to a freshly generated one based on the token's data.
 Tokens cannot be modified or forged as the signature would no longer match the token's data.
 In order to generate a valid signature, one would need to know the privateKey ^above.

 Example of an IdentityToken and its signature: